8573/irc-bot.rs/README.md

 [![GitLab CI status][b-CI-GitLab]][CI-GitLab]
 [![Travis CI status][b-CI-Travis]][CI-Travis]

-A library for writing [Internet Relay Chat (IRC) bots] in the programming language [Rust], additionally providing a pre-configured bot for immediate use.
+`irc-bot` is a library for writing [Internet Relay Chat (IRC) bots] in the programming language [Rust], additionally providing a pre-configured bot for immediate use.

 This project is hosted both [on GitHub] and [on GitLab]; the repositories are synchronized automatically.